biya-coin/biyaliquid-docs/.gitbook/developers-defi/injective-trader/injective-trader-simple-strategy.md

 ## Next

-Learn how to develop your own [custom strategy](biyaliquid-trader-strategy-development-guide.md) for Biyaliquid Trader.
+Learn how to develop your own [custom strategy](biyachain-trader-strategy-development-guide.md) for Biyachain Trader.